minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/fleecematot-800px.jpg)

 In Finland we have a recycling system for drinking bottles and beverage cans.
 We pay a small deposit fee ($0,10-$0,50) when we purchase any drink and we get the deposit back when we return the empty bottles and cans back to the store.
 Over 90% of all bottles and cans are returned in Finland, but still some people just throw them away.
 When I'm walking Miki I usually pick them up when I find them and return them to our store to get the deposits.
 I raise between $20-$30 per year by doing this.
-And this is really free money up for grabs :)
+And this really is free money up for grabs :)

 Then I answered to consumer surveys and donated some of that money, don't know how much exactly.

-I made one 50€ (about $56) donation as a gift to Finnish Animal Welfare Organization instead of buying something useless.
+I made one 50€ (about $56) donation as a gift for a friend to a Finnish Animal Welfare Organization instead of buying something useless.

 In addition I emptied my piggy bank and gave that money to my local shelter as well.